-Chapters 1-4 of this document describe existing features and outline proposed improvements based on available funding, public outreach meetings, user need surveys, and compliance with existing conservation easement restrictions.
-A description of the feedback received from public outreach is included in Section 3.3, Public Participation Process, and a conceptual level improvement map is included in Exhibit 4.1, Infrastructure Enhancements.
+Chapters 1 through 4 of this document describe existing features and outline proposed improvements based on available funding, public outreach meetings, user need surveys, and compliance with existing conservation easement restrictions.
+A description of the feedback received from public outreach is included in Section 3.3, Master Plan Outreach, and a conceptual level improvement map is included in Exhibit 4.1, Infrastructure Enhancements.

-Chapter 5, Mitigation and Restoration Plan, guides TARE operations and management to ensure future land stewardship.
+Chapter 5, Resource Management Plan, guides TARE operations and management to ensure future land stewardship.
 The necessary resources for implementation have also been considered to provide responsible and balanced improvements.
 To facilitate agency review, this document also incorporates a Public Works Plan (PWP).
-The components of the PWP have been interspersed throughout Chapter 4, Infrastructure Improvement Plan and Chapter 6, Public Works Plan and Procedures.
-As a compilation of a Master Plan, Resource Management Plan, and Public Works Plan, this document serves as the overarching reference for future development of TARE.
+The components of the PWP have been interspersed throughout Chapter 4, Improvement and Restoration Plan and Chapter 6, Public Works Plan and Procedures.
+As a compilation of a Master Plan, Resource Management Plan, and PWP, this document serves as the overarching reference for future development of TARE.